ARM-Visionpool/mime-types/README.md

 ## Install

-This is a [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).
-Installation is done using the [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally):
+This is a forked version of [Node.js](https://nodejs.org/en/) module available through the [npm registry](https://www.npmjs.com/).
+Original installation path was done using the [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally):

+This project will be provided as a store for a zipped version.

 ```sh
 $ npm install mime-types